candoumbe/Queries/README.md

 ### <a href='#' id='section-columns'>Columns</a>

-[IColumn][class-columns-icolumn] is the base interface for all column types.
+[IColumn][class-columns-icolumn] is the base interface that all column like types implement.

 [FieldColumn][class-columns-field]